Spellhold-Studios/Generalized-Biffing/README.md

 ## <a name="credits" id="credits"></a>Credits and Acknowledgements

+&#9755; For support or questions, please visit the <a href="http://www.shsforums.net/topic/60716-generalized-biffing-updated-to-v24/">mod forum</a>.

+##

-**Original author:** <a href="http://www.shsforums.net/user/2083-the bigg/">the bigg</a>
+#### Original author: <a href="http://www.shsforums.net/user/2083-the bigg/">the bigg</a>

+##

 #### Special Acknowledgements to:

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
+- Brazilian-Portuguese translation: Felipe.
 - French translation: Isaya.
 - Argent77: BG:EE compatibility patch.
-- Everyone else from the <a href="http://gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.
+- Everyone else from the <a href="https://www.gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.

 ##